Native American Studies

 FT Native Studies Faculty

-Saunsoci Andre FT Omaha Language Instructor/ Cultural Advisor
+Saunsoci Andre FT Omaha Language Instructor

-Gordon Binah Omaha Language Curriculum Specialist
+Gordon Dr. Binah Omaha Language Curriculum Specialist

-Frazier Misty Adjunct Faculty
+Flowers Misty Adjunct Faculty

 Garcia Maria Adjunct Faculty

-Goodbird Jamie Adjunct Faculty
+Goodbird Saunsoci Jamie Adjunct Faculty

-Grajales Geliga Susana Adjunct Faculty
+Grajales Geliga Dr. Susana Adjunct Faculty

 Provost Patty Adjunct Faculty

-Pratt Warren PNC Adjunct Faculty
+Pratt, Jr. Warren Adjunct Faculty

 Stabler Vida Adjunct Faculty